MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/business-requirements.md

 ## Keys to successful user adoption

-User adoption is important to the overall success of any new application.
+User adoption is important to the overall success of any new application or service.
 Ideally, to feel that you have maximized your investment in SharePoint and OneDrive, you need to maximize user engagement with them.
-To do that, start by focusing on three critical success factors:

 Creating awareness through awareness campaigns such as announcements, launch events, newsletters, town hall meetings, contests, and giveaways is a critical path to maximizing adoption.
 In addition, providing users with knowledge through classroom-style sessions and self-help guides helps them feel empowered to use OneDrive and SharePoint.